We are a bunch of softies. Yeah, I’m talking to you. But present company included too, as in, me.

 What am I talking about?
 Oh, just how we are far less resilient, adaptable, and mentally tough than we were just a few generations ago.

 This phenomenon, this softening of the human creature, is at the root of every gripe about the younger generations.
 Take, for example, those “Millenials” we like to harp on these days.
 In general, if media is to be believed, they don’t like to work very hard or actually earn anything, which is strange since they also seem to exhibit a startling amount of entitlement for material things and status.
 To me, this is just another reaction to the environment around us, a symptom and not the disease.
 But I think we can say that in our pursuit for creature comforts and unprecedented control over our environment, our ability to cope with adverse conditions has been lost and continues to ebb away.
-That means that becoming a pansy is part of this evolutionary mismatch that is at the heart of everything ancestral health.
+That means it’s all part of this evolutionary mismatch that is at the heart of everything ancestral health.

-Since beginning my journey into a more intimate relationship with nature two years ago, I feel like I’m making some progress into de-pansifying myself.
+Since beginning my journey into a more intimate relationship with nature two years ago, I feel like I’m making some progress into toughening myself.
 MovNat has been an immensely useful method into this pursuit, since it gives me tools for my “toolbox” out there.
 For example, we practice climbing and getting on top of a bar.
 Bars are great!
 They’re smooth, firm, stable, steady, predictable.

 Guess what isn’t?
 A tree branch.